zlouis/react-photography/README.md

 * Mongodb not feasible for what I want accomplished.
 Storing images in database is tedious since I constantly change and update photos.
 * FileSystem is not ideal with limited space on local storage
 * Currently, I'm using the lastest React-router which is v4.0.0.
 The useage of routing in react has drastically changed since after v3. v4 does not require the use of browserHistory or hashHistory.
+* Stumbled an issue using lightbox, (react-images) the documentation is not fully written and difficult to implement.
+Solution: Found an alternative: react-image-lightbox has more support to its functionality and uses, therefore will be using this source instead.

 ##Built With
 * ReactJs